B vitamins, fish oil, curcumin, and other supplements may help with neuropathy, according to limited animal studies.

 - physical conditions

-N-Acetyl cysteine is a form of cysteine.
+NAC is a form of cysteine.
 It’s an antioxidant and amino acid.
 Its many medicinal uses include treating neuropathic pain and reducing inflammation.

 You can also use fresh or powdered turmeric to make tea.
 You can add it to foods such as curries, egg salads, and yogurt smoothies.